 3 Financial Considerations of Freelancing

-I’ve been building my freelance writing and VA business for over just about 9 months now and I’ve learned a lot, earned a lot, and had a lot of fun too.
-But if I could go back and start all over, there are a few things I would have done differently if I had known then what I know now.
-But unfortunately, that’s not how the world works.
-But I’d still love to share some of these ideas with you in case you are considering starting up a freelancing business of your own that way you can learn from my mistakes, haha. 🙂
+I’ve been building my freelance writing and VA business for over just about 9 months.
+In that time I’ve learned a lot!
+I’ve also increased my earnings, and had some fun too.
+But if I could go back and start all over, there are a few things I would have done differently based on what I know now.

 Get a Mentor

 I was very lucky that one of my first freelancing jobs came from Cat.
-She’s an amazing mentor and has a lot of knowledge and wisdom to share with anyone willing to listen as she’s been at this blogging and freelancing thing a long time.
+She’s an amazing mentor with a lot of knowledge and wisdom to share.
 She’s built up an amazing business and I’m so honored to be a part of it.
 Cat has even launched her own Freelance Coaching class to make it even easier for you to learn from her and build your own freelance business.
 If I hadn’t already started freelancing before her class started, I totally would’ve taken it.

 I put off getting a new blog design for a long time as I just didn’t want to spend the money.
 But now that I have, I’m so happy I did it.
 My redesign launched just last week and I’ve already gotten more offers to help me monetize my blog.
 A professional design is also more attractive when potential new clients are looking to hire you.
 The design of your personal website technically has nothing to do with your ability to write and generate new content, but I think it still matters to potential clients.
 If they get the field narrowed down to only 2 remaining candidates I guarantee they’ll choose the one that looks more professional!
 If you need help with a professional design, get in touch with Grayson.
 He’s the bomb.com!

 Consider the Financial Impacts